jslone/CudaRaytracer/index.md

 A real-time GPU raytracer created using CUDA and adaptive thread-block allocation and assignment of rays.

 ### Get excited for:
-* Bounding interval hierarchies to ammortize the cost of intersections from linear to logarithmic time
+* Bounding interval hierarchies to amortize the cost of intersections from linear to logarithmic time
 * Adaptive GPU thread-block assignment of rays

 # Sneak Peek - Cornell Box Renders